 What are the symptoms of a pulmonary embolism?

-The following are the most common symptoms of pulmonary embolism:
+The following are the most common symptoms of a blood clot in the lungs:

-The symptoms of a pulmonary embolism may look like other medical conditions or problems.
-Always see your doctor for a diagnosis.
+The symptoms of a pulmonary embolism may look like other medical conditions.
+Always see your health care provider for a diagnosis.

 How is pulmonary embolism diagnosed?

-Pulmonary embolism is often difficult to diagnose.
+A blood clot in the lungs is often difficult to diagnose.
 It may look like other conditions and diseases.
-You doctor will do a complete medical history and physical exam.
+Your health care provider will do a complete medical history and physical exam.
 Other tests may include: